russhustle/leetpattern/docs/md/0084_largest_rectangle_in_histogram.md

-## 84. Largest Rectangle In Histogram
+## 84. Largest Rectangle in Histogram